-- 5.03 Subject to paragraph 5.05, the contact principal may designate as a licensed practitioner any of the licensed practice's principals or employees who have - a. successfully completed: - i. the Civil Aviation Authority (CAA) ATOL training package approved by ICAEW; and - ii. the Assurance module of ICAEW's ACA qualification (Certificate Level), or equivalent; and b. reviewed ATOL guidance issued by CAA, including Appendix A of Official Record Series 3 - Advice for Accountants.
+- 5.03 Subject to paragraph 5.05, the contact principal may designate as a licensed practitioner any of the licensed practice's principals or employees who have - a. successfully completed: - i. the Civil Aviation Authority (CAA) ATOL training package approved by ICAEW; and - ii. the Assurance module of ICAEW's ACA qualification (Certificate Level), or equivalent; and - reviewed ATOL guidance issued by CAA, including Guidance Note 10 - Advice for Accountants.

 CAA has developed a dedicated webpage that can be used as a repository of information and training material for both professional bodies and accountants.
-The CAA webpage will be updated with information and guidance on the ARA scheme and will feature news, documents, or revisions to guidance.
+The CAA webpage will be updated with information and guidance on the ARA scheme and will feature news, documents or revisions to guidance.
 CAA has also developed the CAA ATOL training package.
 CAA may, from time to time, update the CAA/ATOL training package and will issue a notification to registrants where they need to review the update.